-Description:Nikon Eclipse ME600 is optical microscope equipped with four objectives (5X, 20X, 50X and 100X), featuring both reflected (epi) and transmitted (dia) illumination systems.
-The microscope can be used in differential interference contrast (DIC) imaging, which is an imaging method based on the contrast difference of the samples, and in dark field (DF) mode.
+Description:Nikon Eclipse ME600 is optical microscope equipped with five objectives (5X, 10X, 20X, 50X and 100X), featuring both reflected (epi) and transmitted (dia) illumination systems.
+The microscope can be used in differential interference contrast (DIC) imaging, which is an imaging method based on the contrast difference of the samples, and in dark field (DF) mode (except with 10X objective).
 With DIC and DF, it is possible to see details from optically transparent samples that are invisible in the ordinary microscope images.
-It is also equipped with a 1.3 Megapixel color CMOS camera, suitable for image/video capture and line/surface/angle measurements.
+It is also equipped with a high performance 6.3 Megapixel color CMOS camera, suitable for high quality image/video capture and line/surface/angle measurements.

 Working principleDifferential Interference Contrast (DIC) This method, an extension of polarization contrast, is suitable for the visualization of even minute differences in height on surfaces.
 A birefringent prism (4) is used which splits the polarized light beam into two partial beams on its way to the sample.
 These two partial beams strike the sample (6) with lateral displacement from each other.
 If the surface is completely flat, nothing will happen.
 However, if there is a small step between the partial rays, one of the two beams has to travel along a path which is 2Δh longer.
 Once the partial beams have returned via DIC prism (4) and analyzer (7), they display the same direction of vibration again and can interfere with each other in the intermediate image.
 The path difference experienced on the surface then changes into grey values which can be seen by the eye: steps become visible in the form of relief.
 As an auxiliary object, the lambda-plate (7a) finally changes the grey values into colors again.